Need a Psycho Cybernetics summary? You’re in the right place.

 In my efforts to improve, I picked up a few baseball pitching books.
 I was shocked to discover that most of these books focused very little on technique or the physical aspects of pitching.
 Instead, they focused on the mental game of the sport.
 This epiphany changed everything for me.

 I realized that in order for me to improve at pitching, I had to change the internal dialogue I was having with myself.
-After a while, I started to pitch better, and that convinced me that I was a better pitcher and eventually my self-image changed to some who can and does throw strikes.
+After a while, I started to pitch better, and that convinced me that I was a better pitcher.
+Eventually, my self-image changed to some who can and does throw strikes.

 This leads us to the next insight of Psycho-Cybernetics…